Rosy retrospection: Research

 In one group of experiments, three groups going on different vacations were interviewed before, during, and after their vacations.
 Most followed the pattern of initially positive anticipation, followed by mild disappointment thereafter.
 Generally, most subjects reviewed the events more favorably some time after the events had occurred than they did while experiencing them.
+Even for vacations with record of hardship – flight delays, inclement weather or an inadequate quality of accommodations – this pattern persisted, suggesting negatively related peripheral details tend to fade more rapidly than positively associated core experiences.

 A 2003 pair of studies tracked 68 and 117 undergraduates, suggesting rosy retrospection is caused by high self-esteem.
 Participants journaled the day's events and associated emotions each night for seven nights.
 They later recalled their emotions when asked about said events.
 Those with higher self-esteem recalled their positive emotions being stronger than they journaled.
 They did not also recall their negative emotions more strongly.
 However, this result varied in its strength and did not occur consistently.
+It is proposed that this bias is more acute in others with (often-secure) attachment styles whose past social encounters are more positive.

 A 1995 study tracked 30 employed adults over 2 working weeks, having them report their mood every 2 hours during their waking day, as well as end-of-day and end-of-week reflection.
 It suggests a rosy bias which grows with time.
 For positive emotions, it found that end-of-day reflections were stronger than an average of the 2-hourly ratings of that day; likewise end-of-week reflections were stronger than an average of the end-of-days.
 But for negative emotions, there was no such significant difference neither between the averaged hourly and daily ratings nor the averaged daily and weekly ratings.
+This temporal gradient implies that positive affective memories are selectively reinforced during the consolidation of memory over days and weeks.